Skip to content

 • Arrangement fee: 300,000 × 2.5% = 7,500 (due upfront)

 The arrangement fee hits your cash immediately.
-The interest accrues monthly and compounds if not paid during the term.
+The interest accrues monthly on the original loan amount and is paid at exit.

 When this metric matters